waterrmalann/fancy-fonts-generator/README.md

 #### Features

 - Real-time text to pseudofont conversion.
-- 27 unique fonts pre-defined.
-Easy to add more thanks to the simple system.
+- 50+ unique fonts pre-defined.
+- Simple syntax for adding custom fonts.
 - Can double as a pun generator. 😛
-- Ability to convert all available fonts at the same time.
+- Ability to convert all loaded fonts at the same time.

-#### To-Do

-- More fonts.
-- Improve the UI and make it look better.
-- Make the psuedofont class more advanced to support custom symbols and replacements with more than 1 character. (eg: "V" to "\\/")

 ## 🚀 Getting Started